ashneeldas2/trends-sp20/Assignments/a5/README.md

 in case they mess up.
 Sam is smart, so he is going to use an app to do some work for him.

+NOTE: You may use Math.floor to deal with floating point errors when displaying the area.

 ## Part 1

 In App.js, create a state that contains the side length of the house.
 This will